-The P7886 measures the arrival time of STOP input events relative to a previous START signal.
-The resolution or time bin width is 500 ps (1 ns @S, 2 ns @E).
-The full dynamic range is 37 bit (36 bit @S, 35 bit @E) of which the lower 32 bit (31 bit @E) are transferred into the PC.
+The P7887 measures the arrival time of STOP input events relative to a previous START signal.
+The resolution or time bin width is 250 ps.
+The full dynamic range is 38 bit of which the lower 32 bit are transferred into the PC.
 The higher order bits are per se known by the system setup.
-The 27 bits 5...31 of the timer are also accessible via the SYNC outputs ( COUNT[0...26], ref. chapter 3.4).
+27 bits [5...31] of the timer are also accessible via the SYNC outputs ( COUNT[0...26], ref. chapter 3.3).
 The measured data is transferred into the PC memory in list mode, i.e. as they are acquired.